KarlaHsiung/PyZnsSim/README.md

 # PyZnsSim - A Simple Zoned Namespaces (ZNS) Simulator

-PyZnsSim is an advanced ZNS simulator designed to enable users to configure various parameters such as the number of zones, blocks, and block sizes.
-It facilitates the calculation of file distribution across storage units.
+PyZnsSim is a simple ZNS simulator designed to enable users to test their algorithms with parameters including the number of zones, blocks, and block sizes.
+It facilitates the calculation of file chunk distribution and movement across storage units.

 ## Getting Started